Faculty & Staff Directory

 |Curriculum vitae:||Download PDF|

-Professor Woods teaches graduate and undergraduate courses on public policy, public administration, public accountability and ethics, and data analysis.
-He is a core member of the department’s NASPAA accredited Master in Public Administration program.
+Professor Woods teaches graduate and undergraduate courses on public policy and public administration.
+He is a core member of the department’s NASPAA accredited Master in Public Administration program, and also teaches in the Environment and Sustainability Program.